tezos/tezos-mirror/docs/developer/proposal_testing.rst

 present, will be used for the option ``--block <block_hash>`` of the command ``./tezos-node snapshot import`` when importing the context form Mainnet.

-If we opt for not snapshoting the Alpha protocol, we can prepare the automatic migration with the same command as above, but omitting the optional name parameter ``d_007``.
+If we opt for not snapshotting the Alpha protocol, we can prepare the automatic migration with the same command as above, but omitting the optional name parameter ``d_007``.